Students must be logged into their accounts in order to access Read Aloud.

 Why isn't my text to speech Chrome extension, such as Read&Write, working on CommonLit texts?

-CommonLit does not block any third-party accessibility extensions from interacting with its website.
-However, many of these extensions have not been calibrated by their developers to read CommonLit's texts, which are generated using an innovative algorithm to support our flexbile annotations and Guided Reading Mode tools.
-We have learned that many extensions, including Read&Write, have not been adapted to read this algorithm, and as such do not work on CommonLit texts and lessons.
+CommonLit does not block any third-party accessibility extensions from interacting with the website.
+However, many of these extensions have not been calibrated by their developers to read CommonLit's texts, which are generated using an innovative algorithm to support our flexible annotations and Guided Reading Mode tools.
+It's been found that many extensions, including Read&Write, have not been adapted to read this algorithm, and as such do not work on CommonLit texts and lessons.